schacon/showoff/README.md

-The following will look for a folder named *scripts* and a folder named *stylesheets* relative to the current working directory and load all the CSS and JavaScript files found within those directories.
+The following will look for a folder named *scripts* and a folder named *stylesheets* relative to the current working directory and load all the JavaScript files found within those directories.

-## Custom JavaScript
+### Custom JavaScript

 To insert custom JavaScript into your presentation you can either place it into a file (with extension .js) into the root directory of your presentation or you can embed a *script* element directly into your slides.
-This JavaScript will be executed—as usually—as soon as it is loaded.
+This JavaScript will be executed as soon as it is loaded.

 If you want to trigger some JavaScript as soon as a certain page is shown or when you switch to the next or previous slide, you can bind a callback to a